manolo-alvarez/SPARQ/IMPLEMENTATION_SUMMARY.md

-# SGM Agent Implementation Summary
+# SPARQ Agent Implementation Summary

 ## Overview

-I've successfully implemented a complete **Similarity-Guided Memory (SGM) Agent** system as a drop-in policy wrapper for AgentGym, following your specifications exactly.
+I've successfully implemented a complete **Similarity Prior with Adaptive Retrieval and Quick lookahead (SPARQ) Agent** system as a drop-in policy wrapper for AgentGym, following your specifications exactly.
 The implementation includes all core modules, extensive testing, experiment scripts, and comprehensive documentation.

 ## What Was Built